💡 Quick Answer

 Practical Gift-Giving Etiquette for Foreigners

-- Choose wisely: Consumable gifts like local sweets, specialty teas, or unique snacks are always a safe bet, especially for omiyage.
-Avoid giving anything too personal unless you know the person very well.
+- Choose wisely: Consumable gifts such as local sweets, specialty tea, coffee, cookies, or regional snacks are usually safe.
+Avoid overly personal items unless you know the person very well.

 Receiving Gifts with Grace